ReactTraining/react-workshop/README.md

   insteadOf = git://
 ```

-- **You're having trouble installing Node.** We recommend using [nvm](https://github.com/creationix/nvm). nvm makes it really easy to use multiple versions of node on the same machine painlessly.
-After you install nvm, install the latest stable version of node with the following command:
+- **You're having trouble installing Node.** We recommend using [nvm](https://github.com/creationix/nvm). nvm makes it really easy to use multiple versions of Node on the same machine painlessly.
+After you install nvm, install the latest stable version of Node with the following command:

 ```sh
 $ nvm use default stable